magsenche/hanazono/README.md

 It leverages [MkDocs Material](https://squidfunk.github.io/mkdocs-material/) for writing notes, making it easy to create and manage your content.

+You can check my hanazono [azure](https://hanazono.azurewebsites.net/) or [render](https://hanazono.onrender.com) (may be slow due to free hosting).
+Log in is required to have access to the Daily Quiz.

 1. write your notes as markdown `.md` file
 2. define flashcards as a [question admonition](https://squidfunk.github.io/mkdocs-material/reference/admonitions/?h=admon#+type:question)
    ```